Suboxone Addiction: Symptoms, Causes, Effects, Treatments And Prevention

 Psychological Symptoms

-- Cravings: Persistent cravings for Suboxone can dominate an individual’s thoughts and actions, making it difficult to focus on other aspects of life.
-According to a 2022 article on Suboxone by Medical News Today, Suboxone dependence triggers drug-seeking behavior and cravings.
+- Cravings: Persistent cravings for Suboxone dominate an individual’s thoughts and actions, making it difficult to focus on other aspects of life.

 Behavioral Symptoms

-- Drug-seeking Behavior: Individuals addicted to Suboxone usually engage in drug-seeking behaviors, such as visiting multiple doctors to obtain additional prescriptions or using the medication in ways not prescribed (e.g., injecting or snorting).
-The FDA guideline on Suboxone advises against injecting or “shooting up” the drug as it is likely to result in serious withdrawal symptoms.
+- Drug-seeking Behavior: Individuals addicted to Suboxone engage in drug-seeking behaviors, such as visiting multiple doctors for prescriptions, using the medication in ways not prescribed, injecting Suboxone, and snorting Suboxone.
+The FDA advises against injecting Suboxone due to serious withdrawal symptoms.

 What Are The Causes Of Suboxone Addiction?